ministryofjustice/care-arrangement-plan/README.md

 TODO

+## Project Structure

+The main app code lives in the `server` directory, where it is separated into folders based on functionality.
+Tests should be at the same level as the file they test, and names `<<file>>.test.ts`.

+Integration tests are in the `integration-tests` directory.
+Test files should have the name `<<file>>.cy.ts`.

 ## TODO

 - Vulnerability scanning (snyk, audit-ci etc.)
 - Dependabot
 - Sonar or something like that
 - Architecture docs
+- Pipeline
+- Languages